216 Wio: Peripheral Devices on the Wio Terminal for IX systems (216.html)

 In PCWorld (Source 10) Michael Kofler has provided a recent review of the Raspberry Pi 5B including a number of benchmark results.
 His benchmarks compare the RPi 5 to the RPi 4 with various cooling configurations.
 Cooling is an important consideration for the RPi 5B models.
 He describes the Wayland issues for the RPi 5.
 He notes that the version 6 NAS program OMV is incomptible with the RPi 5.
 He says that Version 7 NAS will probably fix the problem.

-Source 11 is a detailled review of the Raspberry Pi 5B at Wagner's Tech Talk.
+Source 11 is a detailed review of the Raspberry Pi 5B at Wagner's Tech Talk.
 Video Source 01 takes you to the last 2 minutes of a video by Wagner.
 It describes a stress test for the Rpi 5B.
 During this stress test, Wagner was running the RPi 5B in the Raspberry Case including a cooling fan.
 The review's impressive Table of Contents is shown below:

 Click on the photo to enlarge it.